anlutro/sc2ranks-v2/readme.md

 # SC2Ranks v2 API - PHP implementation
 [![Build Status](https://travis-ci.org/anlutro/sc2ranks-v2.png?branch=master)](https://travis-ci.org/anlutro/sc2ranks-v2)

 A simple object-oriented implementation of the second version of SC2Ranks API.
+The implementation parses JSON returned from the SC2Ranks API server and doesn't do anything to manipulate it.
+Check out the [API documentation](http://www.sc2ranks.com/api) for information on how the returned data is structured.

 ## Usage
 ```php